jquery/learn.jquery.com/CONTRIBUTING.md

 In order to preview your changes locally, work on design/layout issues, or work on other jQuery sites' content, and generally contribute most effectively, we recommend that you set up a local development environment.
 You can learn how to get set up from our [documentation on contributing to jQuery Foundation web sites](http://contribute.jquery.org/web-sites/#local-development).

 * **Windows note:** Line endings need to be Unix-style (line-feed only).
 Make sure your text editor creates new files with Unix-style line endings.
-In addition, the following setting to your git config will keep the Unix-style line endings when pulling from the repository.*
+In addition, the following setting to your git config will keep the Unix-style line endings when pulling from the repository:

 ```
 $ git config --global core.autocrlf true